-Sharing needles, syringes or other equipment used to prepare and inject drugs with someone who has HIV.
+- sharing needles, syringes or other equipment used to prepare and inject drugs with someone who has HIV.

-From mother-to-baby during pregnancy, childbirth and breastfeeding
+Passed from mother-to-baby during pregnancy, childbirth and breastfeeding

-A mother infected with HIV can pass the virus to her baby via her blood during pregnancy and birth, and through her breast milk when breastfeeding.
+- a mother infected with HIV can pass the virus to her baby via her blood during pregnancy and birth, and through her breast milk when breastfeeding.

-Blood transfusions and organ/tissue transplants
+Contaminated blood transfusions and organ/tissue transplants

-Receiving blood transfusions, blood products, or organ/tissue transplants that are contaminated with HIV.
+- receiving blood transfusions, blood products, or organ/tissue transplants that are contaminated with HIV.
 This risk is extremely small because most countries test blood products for HIV first.

 How can’t you get HIV?